 In the Ambian / Amiberry Raspberry Pi emulator the keyboard works flawlessly, all the keys are mapped correctly and it is VERY responsible with no noticeable lag – even the Ctrl – Amiga / Amiga reboot function works as expected.
 We’re still yet to work out the drive / disk access light.
 I will be looking at connecting PIN8 from the keyboard to the raspberry pi disk activity GPIO, I’ll be sure to update this if and when we work it out.

 I mapped the ( key on the numpad as F12 in the board sketch / code.
 This allows the Amiberry GUI to be accessed.
 For those that have studied the code, it has been written with an alternative keymap when you short pin 4 to ground.
 This allows F1 and F2 to act as F11 and F12 – we preferred to use the numpad ( as that a duplicate of the shift 9 key.

 If you really can’t be arsed to make one yourself then we will be offering this item as a complete kit.
 Note that we will use the male dupont connectors.
 Check out our listing here as below.

 Let’s hear from you!

-Have you make this little project.
-Have you got any improvements / corrections to this article.
+Have you made this little project?
+Have you got any improvements / corrections to this article?
 We’re always looking for feedback on our many projects – good or bad.
-Please do leave a comment below.
+Please leave a comment below.